Sunday, August 24, 2025

 Max.
 Counted 29 21

 Blocks are tough thing to catch sometimes when watching lower quality video, so Jordan is close enough in blocks, especially when you count those other plays in which I couldn't tell if he blocked a shot.
 He probably got proper credit for blocks.
 Steals is a subjective thing.
 When 1 player makes the deflection, and someone else gets the ball, who gets the steal?
 According to what I saw, and read if the deflection is a controlled deflection away from the opposing player, and/or to a teammate, then the player that makes the deflection should get credit for the steal.
 It's still confusing as to what exactly makes a controlled deflection.
 What if the deflection isn't controlled but teammates who gets the ball does little outside of just catching it?
 Add that to confusion over whether so swats are strips, or blocks, and it makes for a tough stat to keep track of.
 That was the case in the Mavericks game.
 I gave Jordan credit for 2 steals, and 2 blocks, with two possible blocks.
 If I were to assume those possible blocks were blocks, that makes for 2 steals, and 4 blocks, but the box score has Jordan with 4 steals, and 2 blocks.
 I think that a couple of those plays that I gave Jordan blocks on were counted as steals.
 I gave Jordan credit for 80% of the steals he got credit for, with 5 additional plays, but I don't expect to catch everything.
-If anything, Jordan could've been given so bias when it came to steals in played a role in, whether he, or a teammate, made the deflection.
+If anything, Jordan could've been given some bias when it came to steals in played a role in, whether he, or a teammate, made the deflection.
 I don't believe that Jordan was routinely given credit for steals on turnovers such as shot clock violations of the balls out of bounds off of a defender.
 8 out 41 games is a small sample size.
 I consider this study unfinished.

 For further confusion